The Real Cost of Smart Boards in SA (Load Shedding Included)

 "What happens to our smart board content if the vendor increases licence prices?"

-The BestBoard position - and why we say it honestly
+The Bestboard position - and why we say it honestly

 We make whiteboards.
 We've been making them in South Africa since 1996.
 So yes, we have a point of view, and you should factor that in.